 I recently acquired a Harley-Davidson motorcycle.
-Some would say it’s my mid-life crisis….to me it’s my mid-life freedom!
-My new 2016 Softail Slim S, is named Bad Ass Flo, in honor of my mother Florence, whom we lost just a year ago.
+Some would say it’s my mid-life crisis, but to me, it’s my mid-life freedom!
+My new 2016 Softail Slim S is named Bad Ass Flo, in honor of my mother Florence, whom we lost just a year ago.
 I’ve always wanted to own a Harley, but it didn’t make much sense living in downtown Chicago for 22 years.
-Now that I’m in Santa Fe, I’m taking Flo out when I have free time to discover all the charms of our Land of Enchantment.
-I’ll record our adventures as part of our Inn’s blog so our guests and enjoy the many charms of our state that are “off the beaten track!”
-Welcome to Adventures with Flo!
+Now that I’m in Santa Fe, I’m taking Flo out when I have free time to discover all the charms of our Land of Enchantment, like a scenic road trip to La Cieneguilla Petroglyph Site.
+I’ll record some of our adventures, so you can enjoy the many charms of our state that are “off the beaten track!”

 La Cieneguilla Petroglyph Site